collectiveaccess/ProvidenceDocs/_source/usermanual/navigating_database.rst

 **Find**
 The “Find” menu provides discovery tools specific to each record type (unlike the QuickSearch, described below, which targets all types of records).
 Three kinds of discovery tools are available:

 - **Basic Search** – a simple text search box that, by default, searches all fields in a single record type.
-If desired, additional qualifiers, wildcards and booleans may be added for finer control of your search.

 - **Advanced Search** – a search on specific fields using purpose built search forms.
-You can select from a range of standard search forms, or specify your own forms for reuse and sharing with other users.

-- **Browse** – allows you to browse records using lists of values in specific fields.
-Multiple field values may be selected in sequence to rapidly refine returned results.
+- **Browse** – allows you to browse records using lists of existing values in specific fields.

+See the manual page `Searching and Browsing <https://manual.collectiveaccess.org/usermanual/find.html>`_.

 **Manage**
 The “Manage” menu includes a variety of options to manage your CollectiveAccess preferences and tools.
 Options to manage personal search forms, reports and sets of records are available in this menu.
 System administrators will find tools for managing user logins and system setup in this menu.
 User generated content submitted through Pawtucket-based front-end commenting and tagging tools and content managed front-end pages are also managed here.
+See the manual page `Manage and Site Administration <https://manual.collectiveaccess.org/usermanual/manage.html#>`_

 **Import**
 The “Import” menu contains options for importing media and metadata from external sources.
 Additionally, a media import tool is available for the batch ingest of images and time-based material.